cloudflare/cloudflare-docs/products/cloudflare-one/src/content/learning/require-gateway.md

 1. Log in to your **Access** dashboard and open an application’s policy.

 1. In the policy, add an **Include** or **Require** rule with the option *Gateway* selected.
+If you'd like to require WARP instead, select *WARP*.

-This will then ensure that a user must have the Gateway client running on their machine before being granted access to the application.
+The policy will now check that a user has the Gateway instance, or the WARP client, running on their machine before being granted access to the application.